DICTIONARY OF THE VULGAR TONGUE

 After a tragic accident that left her paralyzed from the waist down, ZZ spends her days creating ASMR (autonomous sensory meridian response) videos for a YouTube channel, and hoping to become a millionaire.
 As ZZ’s world becomes more isolated through her total immersion in technology, a competition with a fellow YouTube star named Gabi Shush, and the desires of a mysterious Donor, drive ZZ to confront the loss she has locked herself away from the world to avoid.

-Developed with ShoutOut Saugerties and a free, masked outdoor reading on 4/18/2021.
-Join us!
+Developed with ShoutOut Saugerties with a free, masked outdoor reading in April 2021.

 TAKE ME FOR THE MOUNTAIN